samupino/bestmessina-website/README.md

 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+### Make changes and push them

+Before making any changes in the repository, make sure to pull the latest version of the website.
+You can do it in Visual Studio Code in this way:
+1. click on the "Source Control" icon on the left (it is like a small graph with two branches)
+2. click on the 3 dots `...` and then `Pull`

+After this, you can make your changes.
+Remember to save your files with `Ctrl+S`.

+To push the changes to GitHub go again to the "Source Control" icon and
+1. Next to "Changes" click the `+` icon, the changed files have been moved to the "Staged Changes" section and the "Changed" section must be empty.
+2. Choose a message that briefly explains what you changed.
+3. Click "Commit".
+Congrats, you created your first commit!
+Now this change will have your name.
+4. Make as many commits as you want.
+5. When you are satisfied, push the commits to GitHub with `Sync Changes`.
+In this way, also the others will be able to see them!

+Be careful, because if other people were working on the same files as you, you may experience conflicts!
+Conflicts need to be resolved manually and it's better to avoid them.